What exotic fruits can you find in Phuket?

 6. Dragon Fruit [Kaew Mang-Korn]

-Sounds scary, but the taste of the Dragon Fruits is very faint, just slightly sweet with seeds like in kiwis.
-The most common variety comes with white flesh but the red flesh is sweeter.
+It sounds scary, but the taste of the Dragon Fruits is very faint, just slightly sweet with seeds like in kiwis.
+The most common variety comes with white flesh, but the red meat is sweeter.

 7. Phuket Pineapple [Sapparot]

 Very popular all over Thailand, Phuket Pineapple is sweeter and has more flavour than other pineapples.
-Often served complimentary after dinner, it usually comes with a mix of chilli and salt.
-Don’t underestimate how good the Phuket Pineapple is and don’t miss a chance to try it!
+It is often served complimentary after dinner and comes with a mix of chilli and salt.
+Please don’t underestimate the good Phuket Pineapple is, and don’t miss a chance to try it!

 8. Durian [Tu Rean]

-Durians are called the ‘King of Fruits’ by those who obviously love it.
-Among the many known varieties available, some can be really smelly, but the best ones are not as pungent.
-You love it or you hate it, it’s that simple.
+Durians are called the ‘King of Fruits’ by those who love it.
+Some of the many known varieties available can be smelly, but the best ones are not as pungent.
+You love it, or you hate it; it’s that simple.

 9. Papaya [Malakor]

-Papaya is known for having many healthy properties… if you like its tastes.
-Thais eat it ripe with lime juice, but more often green in the famous Som Tam, a very spicy and very popular salad among Thais.
+Papaya has many healthy properties if you like its tastes.
+Thais eat it ripe with lime juice but more often green in the famous Som Tam, a very spicy and popular salad.

 10. Guava [Farang]

-Well known fruit, but the Thai version is harder and not as sweet as the Caribbean version of it.
-Thai people often dip it in a mix of sugar, salt and dry chilli, it’s nicer than you might think.
+Well known fruit, but the Thai version is harder and not as sweet as the Caribbean version.
+Thai people often dip it in a mix of sugar, salt and dry chilli; it’s nicer than you might think.
 ‘Farang’ in Thai also mean ‘Foreigners’.

 11. Star Fruit [Ma Fuang]

-Star fruits are a little harder to find on a market, probably due to the fact that it is not an easy fruit to keep for more than a day.
-The fruit itself doesn’t really look like a star until you slice it.
+Star fruits are a little harder to find on the market, probably because it is not an easy fruit to keep for more than a day.
+The fruit itself doesn’t look like a star until you slice it.
 Tastes sweet and very refreshing.

 12. Pomelo [Som O]

-Thai people look at this as a kind of orange (Som), but it’s more like a giant grapefruit.
-It is huge, really hard to peel and tastes just a bit sweet.
+Thai people see this as a kind of orange (Som), but it’s more like a giant grapefruit.
+It is huge, hard to peel and tastes just a bit sweet.
 Try it!

 14. Rose Apple [Chompoo]